eclipse-fog05/website/content/docs/getting-started/hello-world.md

 To kick off our tour of Eclipse fog05, we will start with the obligatory "hello world" example.
-This example will deploy a native compoent written in python that create a file and write "hello, world!" to the file.
+This example will deploy a native component written in python that create a file and write "hello, world!" to the file.

 Let's get started.